Blue Raven Solar Contract Exit: How to Cancel or Transfer Your Agreement

 Final Thoughts

-Deciding to cancel Blue Raven solar contract is a major financial move.
-If you are in the first few days of your agreement, act immediately to save money.
-If the system is already installed, your best path is often a lease transfer or a buyout during a home sale.
+Deciding to cancel your Blue Raven solar contract is a major financial decision.
+If you are in the first few days of your agreement, act immediately under the FTC Cooling-Off Rule to exit at no cost.
+If the system is already installed, a lease transfer during a home sale or a documented breach-based exit are your most realistic paths forward.